 - An Acceptable Use Policy (AUP) is an agreement that defines the appropriate use of computer networks, devices, and Internet resources.
-In addition, it explains the consequences of non-compliance with the policy. - State law requires all Local Educational Agencies (LEAs) to have an AUP that explains expectations for employee and student use of computer networks, devices, and Internet resources.
+Additionally, it outlines the consequences of non-compliance with the policy. - State law requires all Local Educational Agencies (LEAs) to have an AUP that explains expectations for employee and student use of computer networks, devices, and Internet resources.